Prioritising personal safety

 Although employers should take all incident reports concerning lone working community staff seriously, we know that some nursing staff are put under extreme pressure to return to unsafe working environments.
 First, ensure that you have documented all of your concerns and followed the organisation’s incident reporting and raising concerns procedures.

 You can also use our model letter to highlight your concerns.
-Either use it alone or, ideally, get it signed by a group of colleagues and give to your manager.
+Either use it alone or, ideally, get it signed by a group of colleagues and give it to your manager.

 Model letter for staff in England, Scotland and Wales